CSC-DevOps/CM/CM.md

 ### Checking progress on workshop

-To check the configuration of the ansible server and web server, we will use `opunit` to run checks on the virtual machines listed in the inventory file.
+To check the configuration of the 🎛️  `config-server` and 🌍  `web-srv`, we will use `opunit` to run checks on the virtual machines listed in the inventory file.
 We can run checks from the top-level directory as follows.

 At any time, you can run the following in on your host computer's terminal: